TsvetislavRangelov/Mesher/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/89044ded98aa448ab76b17f90f812f6d)](https://app.codacy.com/gh/TsvetislavRangelov/mesher?utm_source=github.com&utm_medium=referral&utm_content=TsvetislavRangelov/mesher&utm_campaign=Badge_Grade)

+### Important (!)
+This project is parked until further notice.
+The idea is great, but I just don't have time to finish it :).

 Mesher is a service used to procedurally generate 3D models, which can be used as game level assets in Unreal Engine or Unity.

 ## Build